kmarkus/lsdbus/README.md

 The `period` and `accuracy` (both in microseconds) correspond to the same parameters in `sd_event_add_time(3)`.

-The `enabled` defines if periodc event should be enabled after creation.
+The `enabled` defines if the periodic event should be enabled after creation.
 The default value is `true`.

 The returned `event_src` object supports methods `set_enabled(int)`